 Duke’s Participation in CHOW: A Letter to President Trump

-At Duke’s Chowder House, we are committed to promoting food sustainability, especially when it comes to Wild Salmon in the Pacific Northwest.
+At Duke’s Seafood & Chowder, we are committed to promoting food sustainability, especially when it comes to Wild Salmon in the Pacific Northwest.
 Duke Moscrip, owner and founder of Duke’s, has made it his mission to help restore the salmon runs of the Columbia Basin, doing whatever it takes to spread awareness and generate community interest.

 That’s why we are extremely excited to send our Executive Chef “Wild” Bill Ranniger to Washington D.C this month to participate in Capitol Hill Oceans Week (CHOW).
 He will be meeting with policymakers, attending seminars and promoting the benefits of saving the salmon of the Pacific Northwest.